 ST1.1: The STEM school/program supports non-traditional student participation through outreach to groups often underrepresented in STEM program areas.

 Our STEAM goal is to increase the number of underrepresented groups based on academic success as well as participation in extended day activities.
-Our underrepresented groups include our special education students, gifted and talented students, female students and minority male students.
+Our underrepresented groups include our special education students, female students and minority male students.
 Our outreach plan is addressed in our Title One Plan as well as our School Renewal Plan.